Same-sex marriage in Utah: Reaction and appeal by the state

 On January 9, Attorney General Sean Reyes advised county clerks to complete processing marriage licenses for same-sex couples whose marriages were solemnized "prior to the morning of January 6".
 The state announced that under the stay it would return to enforcing Utah's ban on licensing and recognizing same-sex marriages.
 On January 10, U.S. Attorney General Eric Holder announced that the federal government would recognize the 1,360 same-sex marriages that had been performed in Utah prior to the stay.
-Several attorneys general of states that had already legalized same-sex marriage announced they would recognize the Utah marriages.
+Several attorneys general of states that had already legalized same-sex marriage also announced they would recognize the Utah marriages.
 According to rules issued on January 15 by the Utah Tax Commission, a same-sex couple who file a joint federal income tax return can file a joint return for their Utah income taxes as well.
 On January 16, the Utah Attorney General's office announced it had hired Gene C. Schaerr, a veteran litigator in state and federal appellate courts, to assist in its defense of Utah's ban on same-sex marriage.
 Oral arguments in the case were heard on April 10, 2014.

 On June 25, the Tenth Circuit affirmed the district court's decision, but also stayed implementation of its decision, pending a further appeal or certiorari.
 "The Fourteenth Amendment protects the fundamental right to marry, establish a family, raise children, and enjoy the full protection of a state's marital laws," the court wrote in its 2–1 ruling.
 "A state may not deny the issuance of a marriage license to two persons, or refuse to recognize their marriage, based solely upon the sex of the persons in the marriage union."
 On August 5, the Utah Attorney General's office asked the U.S. Supreme Court to consider the case.
 On October 6, the U.S. Supreme Court rejected Utah's appeal without comment, allowing the Tenth Circuit to lift its stay.
 In response, Governor Herbert and Attorney General Reyes announced that Utah would comply with the decision of the Supreme Court and swiftly advised state agencies to recognize same-sex marriages.